 Piment d'Espelette, known as Ezpeletako biperra in Basque, a dried red chili powder from the French Basque region.
 A protective designation of origin mandates the peppers only come from in and around the town of Espelette, in the province of Labourd, and are grown, harvested, and prepared according to strict guidelines.
 The peppers are harvested in late summer and early autumn, strung by hand to dry in the sun, and dried...
 View full product details

-Premium Cantabrian anchovies from the waters of northern Spain, wild-caught via sustainable fishing techniques and delivered fresh to the factory, presalted, cured in a "salmuera" brine of water, fat, and salt, and ultimately hand filleted and packed in olive oil.
-Cantabrian anchovies are renowned for their quality, meaty fillets ranging from reddish brown to light caramel with flavor that is the ideal balance of oil, salt, and fish; nothing like the...
+Premium Cantabrian anchovies from the waters of northern Spain, wild-caught via sustainable fishing techniques and delivered fresh to the factory, presalted, cured in a "salmuera" brine of water, fat, and sea salt, and ultimately hand filleted and packed in olive oil.
+Cantabrian anchovies are renowned for their quality, meaty fillets ranging from reddish brown to light caramel with flavor that is the ideal balance of oil, sea salt, and fish; nothing...
 View full product details

 Donostia Foods Manzanilla Olives appeared in Bon Appétit Magazine, mentioned as second only to olives found in a secretive shop hidden along a tiny, secluded street in Paris.
 Not too shabby.
 Donostia Foods Bonito del Norte Tuna, Octopus in Olive Oil, and Sardines in Olive Oil are enjoyed on-air on The Feed Podcast, 2015 James Beard Award-Winner for Best Podcast, with chef Rick Bayless & food journalist Steve Dolinsky.
 "This stuff is super special..." said the chef.